What is Acupuncture

 Pia is passionate about learning and is continuously developing her skills further.
 She is a qualified yoga teacher, crystal healer and Toltec shamanic healing practitioner.
 This may seem like a lot of different approaches, but they are complementing each other and allowing for more subtle causes to be diagnosed.
 Different healing practices can be combined with acupuncture to create a more powerful treatment or used separately on their own if needed to provide the quickest most direct results.
 Yoga poses or stretches can be suggested to release physical pain, breathing techniques can be helpful for stress and anxiety.
 Sometimes she guides a meditation for her client during the acupuncture treatment to work on specific issues.
 Toltec practices can be useful to clear emotional or ancestral patterns, but also for stubborn physical issues.
 Adding or using any other form of technique is always discussed with client in beforehand and mutually agreed upon.

-Pia is a member of the British Acupuncture Council and has been practicing from New Street Clinic since 2005.
+Pia is a member of the Association of Acupuncture Clinicians (AAC) and has been practicing from New Street Clinic since 2005.

 Acupuncture appointments are available on Tuesdays & Thursdays 1:30 - 7:00